FAT SHEEP CLASSIC LAUNCHED

 Highlighting the plight of South African farmers

-The Hectic Promotions non-profit organisation has added an annual gravel-and-road combination cycling race to its portfolio to highlight the challenge South African farmers are facing as a result of farm attacks and droughts in South Africa.
+The Hectic Promotions non-profit organisation has added an annual road cycling race in Bapsfontein to its portfolio to highlight the challenge South African farmers are facing as a result of farm attacks and droughts in South Africa.

-“Farm attacks are continuing unabatedly and, in most instances, farmers are reliant on themselves to keep their families and workers safe because of their remoteness,” said Hectic Promotions owner Mauritz Meyer, announcing that the Fat Sheep Classic will take place over the weekend of 3-4 October 2020 in Delmas.
+“Farm attacks are continuing unabatedly, and, in most instances, farmers are reliant on themselves to keep their families and workers safe because of their remoteness,” said Hectic Promotions owner Mauritz Meyer.

 “The nationwide droughts have become very serious in the country, particularly in the Karoo.
-Farmers are on their knees and many have had to sell their farms or have lost them to the banks.
+Farmers are on their knees and many have had to sell their farms or have been foreclosed on.

 “Livestock numbers have decreased alarmingly, and there is a real concern that the backlog will lead to food shortages within the next three years.”